nimakam/nimakam-notes/stable-coin/ecosystem.md

 A few possible outcomes around changes to the protocol itself:

-- Perpetual operation (no-fork) [default] - The same community will rely on the same protocol perpetually.
+- **Perpetual operation (no-fork)** [default] - The same community will rely on the same protocol perpetually.
-- Soft-fork - We end up with 2 sub-communities and 2 protocols adopted by each.
+- **Soft-fork** - We end up with 2 sub-communities and 2 protocols adopted by each.
-- Hard-fork - We end up with the same community moving to a new protocol.
+- **Hard-fork** - We end up with the same community moving to a new protocol.
 The old protocol will be transitioned and retired.

 #### Perpetual operation (no-fork)

-Summary: The same community will rely on the same protocol perpetually.
+Perpetual operation or no-fork describes the scenario where no changes are made to the protocol, and the community agrees to rely on the same protocol perpetually.

 A successful general-purpose consumer money product is assumed to be held and used by large numbers of everyday people, which means the cost of altering the money during usage is extremely high to the individual people using it, as well as any other stakeholders.
 As a result, perpetual operation, meaning no disruptions to routine operation forever, is the ideal end-state of the system as designed, one that incurs the least costs in a large number of people having to switch from one protocol to another.